 Phoning in your large pepperoni and sausage pizza order has always been a college staple during finals week.
-Having cooked food delivered straight to your door is a godsend, especially when you can’t be bothered to trudge to a dining hall or brave another dorm room microwave mishap.
+Having cooked food, whether it’s texas chicken or breakfast tacos, delivered straight to your door is a godsend, especially when you can’t be bothered to trudge to a dining hall or brave another dorm room microwave mishap.

 However, over the more recent years, an e-commerce phenomenon has emerged that is shaking up the food industry.
 Food delivery services have made it convenient for people to order their favorite meals from local restaurants with online services such as mobile apps.

 These apps filter food by restaurant or cuisine and allow you to have your food delivered straight to you or picked up directly.
 Many opt for the former due to its accessibility and convenience.
 Enjoy Pad Thai or a gourmet burger from new eateries within your location, all from the comfort of your own home.